Home » Dessert Recipes » Cream Horns

 Can these be filled ahead of time?

-Can I freeze filled cream horns?
+Can I freeze the filled cream horns?

 Cream horn filled with my buttercream or Italian meringue buttercream can be frozen in an airtight container for up to a month.
-However when filled with whipped cream or pastry cream, these pastries can’t be frozen.
+However, when filled with whipped cream or pastry cream, these pastries can’t be frozen.

 Can I make this recipe without the molds?

 If you don’t have the correct molds, you could make pastry tubes instead.
 Just wrap the pastry strips around foil-wrapped, thick wooden dowels.
-Or you could even use old fashioned, round wooden pegs.
+Or you could even use old-fashioned, round wooden pegs.
 Be sure to grease the foil.
 Ice cream cones wrapped in foil could also work.

 Puff pastry cones filled with cream and topped with raspberry on an oblong white plate viewed from an angle.

 If you like this kind of dessert, I know you would also love my krumkake.
-Pastry, cream and fruit are the perfect dessert!
+Pastry, cream, and fruit are the perfect dessert!
 These Cream Horns fit the bill perfectly!

 Made this recipe?

-Let me know if you liked it by leaving a ★★★★★ star rating and a review below.
-Don’t forget to subscribe to my newsletter – it’s free!
+Please let me know if you liked it by leaving a â˜…★★★★ star rating and a review below.
+And remember to subscribe to my newsletter – it’s free!

 cream horns filled with cream and topped with raspberry arranged in a circular pattern on a round white plate viewed from above